amirg101/Real-estate-price-prediction/README.md

 You are given a dummy dataset of collection of houses in different regions in the USA for doing the task ie., USA_Housing.csv The data contains the following columns:

 'Avg.
 Area Income'                         : Avg.
-Income of residents of the city house is located in.
+Income of residents of the city house is located in. ,

 'Avg.
-Area House Age'                   : Avg Age of Houses in same city 'Avg.
-Area Number of Rooms'      : Avg Number of Rooms for Houses in same city 'Avg.
-Area Number of Bedrooms' : Avg Number of Bedrooms for Houses in same city 'Area Population'                            : Population of city house is located in 'Price'                                               : Price that the house sold at 'Address'                                          : Address for the house
+Area House Age'                   : Avg Age of Houses in same city

+'Avg.
+Area Number of Rooms'      : Avg Number of Rooms for Houses in same city

+'Avg.
+Area Number of Bedrooms' : Avg Number of Bedrooms for Houses in same city

+'Area Population'                            : Population of city house is located in

+'Price'                                               : Price that the house sold at

+'Address'                                          : Address for the house

-Your program should be neatly described with step by step approach of machine learning, detailed with comments and docstrings.
-It should explain as docstrings how and why a step is done in places wherever necessary.
-The steps include but not limited to:
+This program neatly describes with step by step approach of machine learning, detailed with comments and docstrings.
+It contains the following steps:
 Data collection
 Data analysis (interpretation, visualization, EDA) Data cleaning